In this article, I’ve handpicked the 10 best performance coaches and will share everything you need to know about performance coaching.

 - Tracking progress & adjusting as necessary

-Performance coaches help their clients to identify, set, and achieve goals.
+Those in performance coach jobs help their clients to identify, set, and achieve goals.
 They often work with top executives who want to improve their leadership skills and get to the top of their industry.

-Many leaders hire performance coaches to help their team to get the most out of their job and boost the performance of their company.
+Many leaders hire high performance coaches to help their team to get the most out of their job and boost the performance of their company.